Grow your own Lemon Grass plants

 Growing in large clumps, fresh lemon grass is harvested by puling a stalk from the clump.
 The part that is regarded as the 'best' is the pale white part close to the root.
 As this is a fibrous plant it is always sliced very finely when added to recipes.
 Dried lemon grass must be thoroughly soaked before using.,

-Lemon Grass grows well in a humus rich moist soil in full sun.
 The tender white stalks are used for cooking, the rest can be used for lemon grass tea.
 Great with fish and chicken dishes.

 Lemon grass is actually drought resistant once established.
 It is a clumping plant growing up to 1m, try a humus rich well drained moist soil.
 Use as a border for the vegetable garden.